 If you are a backpacker hitchhiking NZ to save money.
-You will quickly find it is one of the best ways to travel New Zealand – providing you have the time and right attitude… it helps if you don’t look to Feral ( shave, have a haircut, shower etc)
+You will quickly find it is one of the best ways to travel – providing you have the time and right attitude, it helps if you don’t look to Feral – Shave, Haircut, Shower…

-You will not only save lots of money!
+Not only will you save lots of money!
 You will get to meet the locals – of all types?

-If you follow these common sense rules you will find it very easy to hitchhike in New Zealand, it is in the Kiwi Nature to help people – especially tourists.
+If you follow a few common sense rules you will find it very easy to hitchhike in New Zealand, it is in the Kiwi Nature to help people – especially friendly looking tourists.

-One thing to keep in mind as you travel through rural New Zealand, despite their scruffy looks, some of the roughest, hardest looking characters can be the safest and friendliest?
+One thing to keep in mind as you travel rural New Zealand – despite their scruffy appearance, some of the roughest, hardest looking characters can be the safest and friendliest?

 But be aware…New Zealand is not Disney Land – bad things can & do happen here… Use your B.S meter and common sense to ensure your own safety.